NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 7. Test the LiDAR Lite unit.

+8. When satisfied with the tests, turn off the data logger and place a protective cover over the lenses of the LiDAR Lite for safety during transport.
+We have [a set of "safety glasses" available for 3D printing](3Dprint).

-8. When satisfied with the tests, place desiccant in the box.
-Then securely screw the lid onto the box to seal the LiDAR Lite + Symbiont unit.
+9. Place desiccant in the box.

+10. Securely screw the lid onto the box to seal the LiDAR Lite + Symbiont unit.

+11. Mark the corner of the box next to the Hall-effect sensor, and mark the orientations of the roll and pitch axes.
+>> @bschulz1701 Any tips on this locations / orientations?
+I'm being lazy though; could look at the schematic myself.

+12. Place the box on a measured flat surface and tap the magnet to the marked location by the Hall Effect sensor.
+This will appropriately zero the offsets for the sensor and increase its near-horizontal accuracy significantly.
+For a convenient magnet holder, you can use our [3D-printable magnetic wand][3Dprint], which holds a small rare-Earth magnet.
+>> @bschulz1701: Magnet model/dimensions?

-9. Use the bolts to attach the LiDAR Lite box to the mounting plate.
+13. Use the bolts to attach the LiDAR Lite box to [the mounting plate](CNC).

 ![Side view: long axis](Documentation/images/SideView_LongAxis.png)

 ![Side view: short axis, LiDAR Lite cable](Documentation/images/SideView_LiDARcableSide.png)

-10. (Can wait for field installation) attach the unit via its mounting plate to the appropriate pipe, post, etc.
+14. (Can wait for field installation) attach the unit via its mounting plate to the appropriate pipe, post, etc.

 ![Field installation prototype in the lab: Sensor only](Documentation/images/FieldInstallation_LabPrototype_SensorOnly_orig2019-09-09_20200501.jpg)